Macro & Market Views

 Yield Premia of Structured Credit Belies a Track Record of Limited Defaults

 Though the yield differential between structured and traditional credit currently is wider than typical, the existence of such a gap is far from novel; as shown in Exhibit 4, structured credit instruments historically have offered an attractive yield pickup relative to traditional fixed income investments.
-While there are a number of valid reasons for the structured credit premium—including greater complexity, reduced liquidity and pronounced price volatility, as we’ll discuss—greater credit risk is not one of them.
+While there are a number of valid reasons for the structured credit premium—including greater complexity, reduced liquidity and pronounced price volatility, as we’ll discuss— we believe that greater credit risk is not one of them.

 In fact, as depicted in Exhibit 5, certain structured products historically have realized significantly lower defaults than their like-rated traditional counterparts—including, in many cases, none at all.
-Even among non-investment grade tranches, the difference is stark; the 16.4% default rate on BB rated corporate bonds is about seven times greater than the 2.2% default rate of BB rated CLOs and infinitely greater than zero-default ABS of the same rating.
+Even among non-investment grade tranches, the difference is stark; the 16.2% default rate on BB rated corporate bonds is more than nine times greater than the 1.7% default rate of BB rated CLOs and significantly greater than zero-default ABS of the same rating.
 The fact that corporate bonds pay a significantly lower yield despite much higher levels of historical default suggests to us a persistent mis-rating of structured credit by the ratings agencies—one that has promoted an ongoing yield premium in the markets and a potential corresponding opportunity for investors experienced in the space to generate attractive risk-adjusted returns over the long term.

 Exhibit 4.
 Structured Credit Historically Has Offered Higher Yields than Traditional Fixed Income and Corporate Debt Investments…